Note

-Azure Container Registry gives you the option to set a retention policy for stored image manifests that don't have any associated tags (untagged manifests).
-When a retention policy is enabled, untagged manifests in the registry are automatically deleted after a number of days you set.
-This feature prevents the registry from filling up with artifacts that aren't needed and helps you save on storage costs.
+Azure Container Registry gives you the option to set a retention policy for stored image manifests that don't have any associated tags.
+When you enable a retention policy, the registry automatically deletes untagged manifests after the number of days you set.
+This feature prevents the registry from filling up with unneeded artifacts and helps you save on storage costs.

-A retention policy for untagged manifests is currently a preview feature of Premium container registries.
-For information about registry service tiers, see Azure Container Registry service tiers.
+A retention policy for untagged manifests is currently a preview feature of container registries with the Premium pricing plan.
+For information about registry pricing plans (SKUs), see Azure Container Registry SKU features and limits.

 Warning

-Set a retention policy with care--deleted image data is UNRECOVERABLE.
-If you have systems that pull images by manifest digest (as opposed to image name), you should not set a retention policy for untagged manifests.
-Deleting untagged images will prevent those systems from pulling the images from your registry.
-Instead of pulling by manifest, consider adopting a unique tagging scheme, a recommended best practice.
+Set a retention policy with care; deleted image data is unrecoverable.
+If you have systems that pull images by manifest digest (as opposed to image name), don't set a retention policy for untagged manifests.
+Deleting untagged images prevents those systems from pulling the images from your registry.
+Instead of pulling by manifest, consider adopting a unique tag scheme, a recommended best practice.

 Azure Container Registry does reference counting for manifests in the registry.
-When a manifest is untagged, it checks the retention policy.
-If a retention policy is enabled, a manifest delete operation is queued, with a specific date, according to the number of days set in the policy.
+When you untag a manifest, the registry checks to see if there's a retention policy.
+If a retention policy is enabled, and the delete-enabled attribute of the manifest is set to true, the registry schedules a manifest delete operation for a specific date and time, according to the number of days set in the retention policy.

-A separate queue management job constantly processes messages, scaling as needed.
-As an example, suppose you untagged two manifests, 1 hour apart, in a registry with a retention policy of 30 days.
-Two messages would be queued.
-Then, 30 days later, approximately 1 hour apart, the messages would be retrieved from the queue and processed, assuming the policy was still in effect.
+As an example, suppose you untagged two manifests, one hour apart, in a registry with a retention policy of 30 days.
+The registry schedules delete operations for each of the manifests.
+Then, 30 days later, approximately one hour apart, both manifests are deleted, unless the retention policy is disabled before the scheduled deletion date.

 Important